 g.
 Standard Contractual Clauses means one or both of the following, as the context requires:

 i.
 For Personal Data subject to the UK 2018 Privacy Act, the International Data Transfer Addendum to the Standard Contractual Clauses, template Addendum B.1.0., published by the UK Information Commissioner’s Office on March 21, 2022 (“UK Transfer Addendum”); and

 ii.
 For Personal Data subject to the GDPR or FADP, the “2021 Standard Contractual Clauses,” defined as the clauses issued pursuant to the EU Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council, available at http://data.europa.eu/eli/dec_impl/2021/914/oj and completed as described in the “International Data Transfers” section below.

 2. Scope, Roles, and Purposes of Processing.

 a.
 This DPA applies to the Personal Data that MasterClass receives from Customer, or otherwise Processes on Customer’s behalf, in connection with the services provided by MasterClass to Customer pursuant to the Agreement.
-With respect to such data, Customer will act as the Controller and MasterClass will act as the Processor, as each term is defined in the Data Privacy Laws.
+With respect to such data, Customer will act as the Controller and MasterClass will act as the Processor, as each term is defined in the Data Privacy Laws (provided that “Controller” is deemed to include “Business” as defined in the CCPA, and “Processor” is deemed to include “Service Provider” as defined in the CCPA).
 Customer provides the following instructions related to Processing:

 i.
 Subject matter, nature and purpose of Processing: providing Authorized Users with the Enterprise Service.
 See the Agreement for details.